-Whether you’re new to tomato plants, or a seasoned gardener, one thing every grower questions is: how often should you water tomato plants?
-Tomato plants are one of the most popular choices for home-grown vegetables — they’re straightforward to grow, quick to prune, and they produce delicious results quickly.
+Whether you’re new to tomato plants, or a seasoned gardener, you'll need to know how often you should water tomato plants.
+Tomato plants are one of the most popular choices for home-grown vegetables — they’re straightforward to grow, quick to prune, and they produce ready-to-pick, delicious results.

 The problem is, it’s all too easy to make a mistake when it comes to these plants.
+In fact, here are 7 mistakes to avoid when growing your own tomatoes.
 And while you can learn how to get rid of tomato blossom end rot, saving a tomato plant which has been over-, or under-watered is a whole other challenge.
 Before you know it, the plant is past recovery, and you’ve lost your tomato supply.

-That’s why it’s imperative that every tomato plant enthusiast learns how often to water these plants as well as when to do it.
-Here, we cover what you need to know to keep your tomato plants flourishing through the seasons.
+That’s why it’s essential that every tomato plant enthusiast learns how often to water these plants as well as when to do it.
+Here, we cover everything you need to know to keep your tomato plants flourishing all-year-round.

 How often should you water tomato plants?